Orientable hyperbolic 4-manifolds over the 120-cell: Combinatorics of the 120-cell

 \section{Combinatorics of the 120-cell}

-In this section, we will give some necessary combinatoric information about the 120-cell $\mathcal{E}$ with a fixed coordinates of the facets' centers, which is of great importance in constructing the corresponding 4-dimensional small covers.
-S. Schleimer and H. Segerman contribute a lot in the study of 120-cell, see \cite{S.Schleimer H.Segerman:15}.
-Most of the information in this section is well-known for experts and we collect them here for the convenience of readers.
+In this section, we provide some fundamental combinatorial background information about the 120-cell $\mathcal{E}$ with ordered facets.
+We refer to \cite{S.Schleimer H.Segerman:15} for a nice exposition about some well-known facts on the 120-cell.
+This part is important in constructing and classifying small covers over the right-angled 120-cell.
+Most of the content in this section is well-known for experts; we present it here for the convenience of the readers.